technologiescollege/ArduinoTechnoEduc/portable/sketchbook/libraries/IRremote/README.md

 If you define `SEND_PWM_BY_TIMER`, the send PWM signal is forced to be generated by a hardware timer on most platforms.<br/>
 By default, the same timer as for the receiver is used.<br/>
 Since each hardware timer has its dedicated output pin(s), you must change timer or timer sub-specifications to change PWM output pin.
 See [private/IRTimer.hpp](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/src/private/IRTimer.hpp)<br/>
-**Exeptions** are currently [ESP32, ARDUINO_ARCH_RP2040, PARTICLE and ARDUINO_ARCH_MBED](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/39bdf8d7bf5b90dc221f8ae9fb3efed9f0a8a1db/examples/SimpleSender/PinDefinitionsAndMore.h#L273), where **PWM generation does not require a timer**.
+**Exceptions** are currently [ESP32, ARDUINO_ARCH_RP2040, PARTICLE and ARDUINO_ARCH_MBED](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/examples/SimpleSender/PinDefinitionsAndMore.h#L341), where **PWM generation does not require a timer**.

 ## Why do we use 30% duty cycle for sending
-We [do it](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/src/IRSend.hpp#L1192) according to the statement in the [Vishay datasheet](https://www.vishay.com/docs/80069/circuit.pdf):
+We [do it](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/src/IRSend.hpp#L1194) according to the statement in the [Vishay datasheet](https://www.vishay.com/docs/80069/circuit.pdf):
 - Carrier duty cycle 50 %, peak current of emitter IF = 200 mA, the resulting transmission distance is 25 m.
 - Carrier duty cycle 10 %, peak current of emitter IF = 800 mA, the resulting transmission distance is 29 m. - Factor 1.16
 The reason is, that it is not the pure energy of the fundamental which is responsible for the receiver to detect a signal.